Why Your Toddler Won’t Go to Sleep (And How to Make Bedtime Easier Tonight)

 Sleep isn’t just about what happens at bedtime.

 If you’re not sure what that looks like in practice, a simple daily rhythm can make a big difference.
-You can see an example in this guide to simple daily routines for toddlers.
+This guide shows how everyday routines support calmer evenings:

 When you optimise those inputs, bedtime resistance often decreases without power struggles.